 Premiums for terrorism coverage will vary depending upon your business' geographic location and the size of your business.
 The rates, which are approximately 4 percent of the business' property insurance premium, typically fall between $20 to $50 per million of insured value.
 Business' located in larger cities or near crucial infrastructure will typically pay at the high end of the scale.
 For example, a small retail store in the suburbs will typically pay about $5 in additional premium for coverage, whereas the same type of business in a metropolitan downtown area would pay $100 additional premium.

 Most excess/surplus lines insurance companies (Lloyd’s London), will charge between $100 to $150 as a flat rate for terrorism coverage.

 What is Not Covered Under Terrorism Insurance?

 Depending on the state your business is located in, your terrorism coverage will typically exclude damage resulting from nuclear, biological, chemical, and radiological attacks.
 And, it’s important to note that losses due to terrorism threats are not covered, only terrorism attacks.
 These exclusions, however, would not affect your workers’ compensation coverage.

 If you are considering adding terrorism coverage to your commercial policy, you should consider the location of your business, the industry you are in, and whether your type of business is considered a high-risk business before making your decision.

 Typical cost is about

-Prices ranges from $20 to $200 and also varies depending on your zipcode:
+Prices range from $20 to $200 and also vary depending on your zipcode: